 Unlike an abdominal hernia, hiatus hernia rarely produce symptoms.
 This can make them particularly difficult to diagnose.
 However, if you do experience any symptoms they are likely to be as below.

 - Trouble swallowing

-The repair is usually done laparoscopically.
-The classical operation was a ‘wrap around’ procedure, but now more and more surgeons are tending to using mesh.
-The repair is very technical and can be difficult to get right with good results.
-The aim of the repair is to narrow the opening just the right amount – not too little so the repair fails, and not to much so that the passage of the food is prevented.
+Hiatus hernia surgery is usually done laparoscopically.
+Traditionally surgeons would use the ‘wrap around’ method, but now more and more are turning to procedures that involve mesh.
+Mesh repair is extremely technical and can be tricky to get right .
+The aim of the repair is to narrow the opening just the right amount.
+If the opening is left too wide the repair won’t prevent a further hiatal hernia.
+If the hole is closed too far the smooth transportation of food down the gullet will impaired .
 Alternative treatment can be provided to ease symptoms of acid reflux and heartburn for which medications may be provided.

 Our Specialist Hiatus Hernia Consultants

-At London Hernia we have two specialist Consultants in Mr Majid Hashemi and Mr Abuchi Okaro that deal with the treatment of hiatus hernia.
-Both have a wealth of experience in dealing with upper GI conditions and will be able to provide you with expert advice and the best possible treatment, should it be required.
+At London Hernia our world-renowned Consultants have a wealth of experience treating hiatus hernias.
+They provide you with expert advice and the best possible treatment, should it be required.